NORMAN J. CLEMENT RPH., DDS.,

 AS A BLACK PHARMACIES OWNER WE ARE LOW HANGING FRUIT

-We are, but role models and low hanging fruit who are praised and paraded before our congregations of elementary and high school children and churches but trained to remain silent and to have no opinion, offer no ideas or input, go along just to get along. yet remain both invisible, and silent.
+We are, but role models and low-hanging fruit who are praised and paraded before our congregations of elementary and high school children and churches but trained to remain silent and to have no opinion, offer no ideas or input, go along just to get along. yet remain both invisible, and silent.

 Your professional colleagues and organizations become non-engaged, intimated by your presence, and failing, to bring light on the sheer incompetence and lawlessness of these DEA Diversion Investigators.

-Like any Black Person we are but invisible men/women and are Black medical practitioners who possess the education, knowledge, achievements, and loyalty to address the needs of people> That makes us dangerous and viewed with disdain stain from those whose goals are to restrict our wisdom.
-We are but low hanging fruit for the DEA, Your professional license, for what it is worth, as a physician, dentist, or pharmacist, is now that of a common drug street dealer.
+Like any Black Person, we are but invisible men/women and are Black medical practitioners who possess the education, knowledge, achievements, and loyalty to address the needs of people> That makes us dangerous and viewed with disdain stain from those whose goals are to restrict our wisdom.
+We are but low-hanging fruit for the DEA, Your professional license, for what it is worth, as a physician, dentist, or pharmacist, is now that of a common drug street dealer.

-You are but low hanging fruit.
+You are but low-hanging fruit.
 Don’t bring attention to yourself, you know how it is.
 Invisible, filtered.
 And like any people to protect what’s left of your reputation, most would rather fold than fight.
 Like their black counterparts, it’s better to remain silent, and do as you’re told.
 But to this group, their attitudes are reflective of Frederick Douglas’ speech of 1857:

 “Let me give you a word of the philosophy of reform.
 The whole history of the progress of human liberty shows that all concessions yet made to her august claims have been born of earnest struggle.
 The conflict has been exciting, agitating, all-absorbing, and for the time being, putting all other tumults to silence.
 It must do this or it does nothing.
 If there is no struggle there is no progress.
 Those who profess to favor freedom and yet deprecate agitation are men who want crops without plowing up the ground; they want rain without thunder and lightning.
 They want the ocean without the awful roar of its many waters.”

 Pronto Pharmacy LLC, At Cost Pharmacy of Fort Myers, Fl, Gulf Med Pharmacy of Cape Coral, Florida, Oak Hill Pharmacy of Oak Hill, West Virginia to this date have neither violated nor broken any laws.
-All control medications in theses Pharmacies have been dispensed according to CSA guidelines, and all prescriptions filled by these pharmacies were legally written by licensed medical/dental practitioners.
-Most interesting, all the black pharmacist had never encountered anything within the criminal justice law enforcement system until after they got their degrees and opened up their businesses.
+All control medications in these Pharmacies have been dispensed according to CSA guidelines, and all prescriptions filled by these pharmacies were legally written by licensed medical/dental practitioners.
+Most interesting, all the black pharmacists had never encountered anything within the criminal justice law enforcement system until after they got their degrees and opened up their businesses.

 dale sisco esq; attorney for Pronto Pharmacy